Black People Have Always Been UX Designers : Space-making is an iterative design process

 With a greater understanding of the main issues, designers begin to concept solutions.
 This often involves conducting competitive analysis’, and creating wireframes, mock-ups, or prototypes.

 A competitive analysis is an assessment of what a competitor’s product offers its users.
 This helps designers gain a better sense of the different types of features and functionalities they could incorporate to improve their product.
 Black people conduct competitive analysis’ each time we look at the ways in which inclusionary practices have benefited the hegemony, and think about how some of these practices could support the black community as well.
-We being to ask questions such as, “Imagine if black people also had access to X?”
+We begin to ask questions such as, “Imagine if black people also had access to X?”

 After all of this information has been gathered, designers create wireframes, mock-ups, or prototypes which are essentially representations of what the final product will look like.
 This is where black people begin to really visualize what space-making could look like.
 Here is where we start to pilot media companies that center on the black experience, pitch the idea of hiring agencies that connect people of color to jobs, test beauty products that could cater to our skin and hair, map out apps that connect us to Black doctors, and so much more.